-Make the experience of the product and the outcome for the potential customer top priority.
+Make the experience of the information product and the outcome for the potential customer top priority.

 Most of the time the key is how much value you can put into an information product.
-That’s all good and well, but in my experience one of the things that you also need to do is to keep thinking ‘customer experience’ and ‘outcome’.
-For example a lot of information products have a Facebook group where everybody who has purchased the product they meet up and connect afterwards.
+That’s all good and well, but in my experience, one of the things that you also need to do is to keep thinking ‘customer experience’ and ‘outcome’.
+For example, a lot of information products have a Facebook group where everybody who has purchased the product they meet up and connect afterward.

 Sometimes you, as an information product owner, ask them if you can keep their email so you can send them new information when something new is coming up in the field.

-There’s a lot of tricks to information products, but one of the things that has worked for me is to find products that you can benchmark up against.
-How do they communicate? what do they promise? what are the outcome and how does the product exceed expectations?
+There’s a lot of tricks to information products, but one of the things that have worked for me is to find products that you can benchmark up against.
+How do they communicate?
+What do they promise?
+What is the outcome and how does the product exceed expectations?
 Why do people refer to them?
-Do they have an affilliate programme or something similar?
+Do they have an affiliate program or something similar?

-You should indulge sometimes when you continously build your brand online as well as offline.
+You should indulge sometimes when you continuously build your brand online as well as offline.
 You should do small investments to support your brand.
-Things such as custom designed pencils and pens.
+Things such as custom-designed pencils and pens.
 Postcards.
 Envelopes.

 Such as an old school logoed letter seal (as seen above).